winitzki/chymyst-book/chymyst01.md

 The simulator will start many reactions concurrently whenever their input molecules are available.
 As reactions emit new molecules into the soup, the simulator will continue starting new reactions whenever possible.

-## Concurrent computations on the chemical machine
+## Concurrent computations using the chemical machine

-The chemical machine is implemented by the runtime engine of `Chymyst`.
+The simulator described in the previous section is at the core of the runtime engine of `Chymyst`.
-Rather than merely watch as reactions happen, we are going to use the chemical machine for running actual concurrent programs.

-To this end, `Chymyst` introduces three features:
+In addition, the following three key features are implemented in order to be able to perform actual computations, rather than merely watch as reactions happen.

-1. Each molecule in the soup is now required to _carry a value_.
+1. Each molecule in the soup is required to _carry a value_.
 Molecule values are strongly typed: a molecule of a given sort (such as `a` or `b`) can only carry values of some fixed type (such as `Boolean` or `String`).
+The programmer is completely free to specify what kinds of molecules are defined and what types they carry.

-2. Since molecules must carry values, we now need to specify a value of the correct type whenever we emit a new molecule into the soup.
+2. Since molecules must carry values, we need to produce a value of the correct type whenever we emit a new molecule into the soup.

-3. For the same reason, reactions that produce new molecules will now need to put values on each of the output molecules.
+3. For the same reason, reactions that emit new molecules will need to put values on each of the output molecules.
 These output values must be _functions of the input values_, — that is, of the values carried by the input molecules consumed by this reaction.
-Therefore, each chemical reaction will now carry a Scala expression (called the **reaction body**) that will compute the new output values and emit the output molecules.
+Therefore, each chemical reaction must carry a Scala expression (called the **reaction body**) that will compute the new output values and emit the output molecules.

+With these three additional features, the simple chemical simulator becomes what is called in the academic literature a [“reflexive chemical abstract machine”](http://dl.acm.org/citation.cfm?id=237805).
+We will call it, for short, the **chemical machine**.

+These three features are essentially a complete description of the chemical machine paradigm.
-Let us see how the chemical machine can be programmed to run computations.
+The rest of this book is a guide to programming the chemical machine to run concurrent computations.
+We will use simple logical reasoning to figure out what reactions are necessary for what tasks.

+## Reactions in pseudocode

 We will use syntax such as `b(123)` to denote molecule values.
 In a chemical reaction, the syntax `b(123)` means that the molecule `b` carries an integer value `123`.